nadam/tg-bot-api/README.md

         try {
             Update update = api.parseFromWebhook(req.getReader());

+            // Do something interesting,
-            // Do something interesting and extract the
+            // extract the chatId from the update object and
+            // decide an appropriate messageText to send as reply.

         } catch (Exception e) {
             api.debug(e);